 Furniture and homeware stores

-It might come as a surprise, but furniture and homeware retailers like Pier 1, World Market, and IKEA happen to be great places to look if you’re wondering where to buy wedding decorations.
+It might come as a surprise, but furniture and homeware retailers like World Market and IKEA happen to be great places to look if you’re wondering where to buy wedding decorations.
 Think candles, lanterns, votive holders, tea lights, string lights, easels, and all of the decor staples you need to deck out your reception space.

-We couldn’t possibly put together this list without mentioning the mother of all online wedding decor hubs: Etsy.
-With talented crafters selling their goods from around the world, you’ll find endless options for paper goods, signage, ribbon, arches, table runners, cake stands, and so much more.
-Keep in mind that many handmade products are made-to-order.
+We couldn’t possibly put together this list without mentioning the mother of all wedding decor websites: Etsy.
+With talented crafters selling their goods from around the world, you’ll find endless options.
+Keep in mind that many handmade products are made-to-order, and many can be customized or personalized.
 Make sure to allow plenty of extra time for production and shipping to avoid any stress leading up to the big day.

 If you’re looking to buy in bulk and have it shipped to your door, give decor goods from Amazon a try.
-Balloons, confetti, lights, and signage are just a few of the goodies you can easily add to cart and the overall convenience factor is hard to top.
+While you’re buying toilet paper and other home necessities you can easily add a few wedding items to your cart.
+The overall convenience factor is hard to top and if you have Prime, you’ll usually receive your items quickly.
 The best part?
 Amazon’s famous customer reviews section will help ensure you really know what you’re buying before it shows up at your door.

 Photo printing sites